Relm4/book/src/first_app.md

 The types defined in the trait tell our component how it should communicate with other components and what widgets should be produced.

 The `Root` type is the outermost widget of the app.
-Components can choose this type freely, but the main application must use an `ApplicationWindow`.
+Components can choose this type freely, but the main application must use a `Window`.

 Since the window widget is our root widget, we define that in the `init_root` function.